klauspost/rawspeed/README.md

 int pitch_in_bytes = raw->pitch;
 ```

-The `getData(x, y)` function will give you a pointer to the Raw data at pixel x, y.
+The `getData(x, y)` function will give you a pointer to the RAW data at pixel x, y.
 This is the coordinate after crop, so you can start copying data right away.
 Don’t use this function on every pixel, but instead increment the pointer yourself.
 The width and height gives you the size of the image in pixels – again after crop.

 Pitch is the number of bytes between lines, since this is usually NOT equal to `(width * components_per_pixel * bytes_per_component)`.
 So in this instance, to calculate a pointer at line y, use `&data[y * raw->pitch]`.